Preparing a Teaching Dossier

 Click here for guidelines on Mid-term course feedback.
 (D2L Login required)

 The University of Calgary has access to survey tools provided by Qualtrics and they can be accessed by faculty staff and students using their university log-in.
+If you would like the Office of Teaching and Learning to complete a mid term assessment on your behalf, email firstname.lastname@example.org.

 End-of-term student feedback forms are used when classes are smaller.
 They are used to provide teaching feedback where USRI scores are not released.